Keto Maple Bacon Cookies

 Take a piece of dough and roll into a 1 inch ball and place on a parchment lined baking tray.
 Space each dough ball about 1.5 inches apart.
 Flatten each ball down with a spoon.

 This cookie is also dairy free!
 In this recipe, the bacon grease not only provides flavor but it serves as the fat in the cookie too so we can get away with not using butter.
-Whether you are looking for a new keto Christmas cookie to bake or just want to have bacon for dessert too, this maple bacon cookie recipe is one to try.
+Whether you are looking for a new Christmas cookie to bake or just want to have bacon for dessert too, this keto maple bacon cookie recipe is one to try.

 Start saving your bacon grease if you want to make these cookies!
 Or just make a bunch of bacon for breakfast and you should be good to go for making up a batch later in the day.